-For more information, see "Using NPRINTER.NLM" in Chapter 7 of Print Services.
+For more information, see "Using NPRINTER.NLM" in Print Services.

 Using NetWare 4 Print Databases on Your 3.1x Environment

 NetWare 3.1x printing databases created using PRINTCON and PRINTDEF are synchronized with the NetWare 4 server.
 PRINTDEF databases are then copied back to all the NetWare 3.1x servers in the NetSync cluster.